art alerts

 For NEET, Oranga Tamariki information will not transfer automatically into ART.
 This information needs to be entered in manually.

-An Engagement Alert Form and an Engagement alert is needed if the young person:
+An engagement alert is needed if the young person:

-• is currently in the care of Oranga Tamariki or
+- is currently in the care of Oranga Tamariki

-• has been in the care of Oranga Tamariki within the last two years or
+- has been in the care of Oranga Tamariki within the last two years

 trespass alerts

-There are two Trespass Alert Types in ART.
+There are two types of trespass alert in ART.

 Youth Service provider issues a trespass order

-If a young person is trespassed from your premises, a Trespass alert is needed.
+If a young person is trespassed from your premises, a trespass alert will need to be added in ART.

-Important: You can make alternative arrangements to continue services with the young person, for example, you can arrange offsite appointments, have the young person appoint an agent to act on their behalf, or converse over video call.
-You will need to ensure the young person is fully aware of the alternative arrangements so that services (and the young person's payments) continue without disruption due to the trespass order.
+You will need to make alternative arrangements to continue services with the young person, and ensure the young person is fully aware of the alternative arrangements so that services (and the young person's payments) continue without disruption.

-When you add a Trespass alert to the young person's ART record, a notification will be sent to YSSU to notify MSD, including alternative arrangements.
-MSD staff need to be aware of the trespass order and any alternative arrangements in place so as to not refer the young person back to your premises when they make contact with MSD.
+When you add a trespass alert to the young person's ART record, a notification will be sent to YSSU to notify MSD, including alternative arrangements.
+MSD staff need to be aware of the trespass order and any alternative arrangements in place so they do not refer the young person back to your premises.

 MSD issues a trespass order

-If a young person is trespassed from an MSD premises, YSSU will add a Trespass alert on the young person's ART record so that you do not refer them into the MSD premises, particularly when your provider services are unavailable.
+If a young person is trespassed from an MSD premises, YSSU will add a trespass alert on the young person's ART record so that you do not refer them into the MSD premises.

 Reviewing a trespass alert